third-bridge/eng-practices/review/reviewer/looking-for.md

 practices, as well.
 It’s sometimes even more valuable, in terms of mentoring, to tell a developer what they did right than to tell them what they did wrong.

+## Feature Flags

+If you notice that a new feature flag is being introduced you should verify that the feature flag key also exists in the feature flag service (LaunchDarkly).
+If it does not, then inform the code author that it needs to be addressed before production deployment, ideally right away.

+If the new feature flag key doesn't exist in the service then the application will default to whatever state the code author set as the default, which may introduce unintended side-effects once the deployment is complete.
+Ensure that the feature flag is created and that it's set to the state (on/off) you expect to deploy with.

 ## Summary

 In doing a code review, you should make sure that: